Beretta APX-A1 Tactical FDE full-size with DPM System

 Quick Summary

-The Beretta APX-A1 Tactical FDE can be disassembled more easily by using the striker release pin.
-Pull the slide slightly out of battery, press the striker release pin with a pen, then press the takedown button and slide stop simultaneously to remove the slide.
+The Beretta APX-A1 Tactical FDE can be disassembled without pulling the trigger by using the striker release pin.
+This pin, when depressed with the slide slightly out of battery, allows the striker to be released.
+Then, simultaneously pressing the takedown button and slide stop removes the slide, facilitating easier maintenance and modifications like installing a DPM Recoil Reduction System.

 Chapters